Aryan-Kanuparti/holiday-food-analysis/README.md

 The **calories (#)** column represents the total calories of the recipe.
 This feature was also somewhat skewed but I chose not to log transform it.
 Calories are a more direct measure of the recipe's energy content, and log-transforming them could obscure their natural relationship with the target variable (average rating), especially if the range of values is not extreme or heavily skewed.

 ### 4. **Modeling Algorithm and Hyperparameter Tuning**
 We chose **RandomForestRegressor** as the modeling algorithm due to its ability to handle complex, non-linear relationships and interactions between features.
-Additionally, Random Forests are robust to overfitting and can handle the large number of features we engineered.
+Additionally, Random Forests are robust to overfitting and can handle the larger number of features I engineered.

 I used **GridSearchCV** to tune the hyperparameters of the RandomForestRegressor, specifically focusing on the following parameters:
 - **n_estimators**: The number of trees in the forest, with values [10, 50, 100].